 - Description of Washington State’s DDA’s Wavier Programs and Community First Choice (CFC).

-	Life Course: High School Transition Toolkit
+Life Course: High School Transition Toolkit (available in Spanish)

 Creating a successful transition to adulthood requires support from a lot of different sources.
 This four-page High School Transition Toolkit provides:

 - A Star Form to help identify supports to reach a student’s transition goals.